-Our mission is to become a leading biopharmaceutical company by pioneering Bicycles as a novel therapeutic modality to treat diseases that are inadequately addressed with existing treatment modalities.
+Our mission is to become a leading biopharmaceutical company by pioneering Bicycle molecules as a novel therapeutic modality to treat diseases that are inadequately addressed with existing treatment modalities.
 Specifically, we seek to execute on the following strategy to maximise the value of our novel technology and pipeline:

-• Progress our most advanced internal candidates, BT5528, BT8009, and BT7480 through clinical development.
-We are evaluating BT5528, a second-generation BTC targeting EphA2, in a company-sponsored Phase I/II clinical trial, BT8009, a second-generation BTC targeting Nectin-4, in a company-sponsored Phase I/II clinical trial, and BT7480, a Bicycle TICA targeting Nectin-4 and agonising CD137, in a company-sponsored Phase I/II clinical trial.
-We intend to advance development of these candidates across oncology indications based on target expression.
+- Progress our most advanced internal candidates, BT8009, BT5528, and BT7480 through clinical development.
+We are evaluating: BT8009, a BTC molecule targeting Nectin-4, in both an ongoing company-sponsored Phase I/II clinical trial and a Phase II/III registrational trial called Duravelo-2, which is now active and recruiting patients; BT5528, another BTC molecule targeting EphA2, in a company-sponsored Phase I/II clinical trial; and BT7480, a Bicycle TICA molecule targeting Nectin-4 and agonising CD137, in a company-sponsored Phase I/II clinical trial.
+We intend to advance development of these candidates across oncology indications based on target expression and initial clinical activity. - Advance our discovery programs into clinical development.
+We intend to continue our ongoing discovery activities to screen and select candidates for oncology indications.
+For example, we are developing next generation BTC molecules and we plan to select a clinical candidate using our next-generation technology in the second half of 2024.
+We are also developing BRC and Bicycle TICA molecules.

-- Continue IND-enabling activities for BT7455.
-BT7455 is a fully synthetic Bicycle TICA that contains a Bicycle targeting EphA2 and a Bicycle targeting the costimulatory receptor CD137.
-BT7455 has been shown in preclinical models to rapidly penetrate tumours, demonstrate anti-tumour activity, and induce immune memory specific to the implanted tumour.
-IND-enabling activities are ongoing. - Pursue clinical development of our discovery programs.
-We intend to continue our ongoing discovery activities to screen and select promising candidates for oncology indications.
-For example, early I-O discovery efforts have resulted in the identification of Bicycle TICA candidates targeting natural killer, or NK, cells.
-We are also developing third generation BTCs.
-We are currently advancing these programs into lead optimisation. - Leverage our powerful proprietary screening platform and novel Bicycle modality to grow our pipeline.
+- Leverage our powerful proprietary screening platform and novel Bicycle modality to grow our pipeline.

 Our novel and proprietary phage display screening platform allows us to rapidly and efficiently identify potential candidates for development.
-We can incorporate a wide range of small molecule scaffolds into Bicycles to increase diversity and confer differentiated physicochemical and structural properties.
-We have used our powerful Bicycle screening platform to identify our current pipeline of promising BTCs and Bicycle TICAs, and we intend to use it to develop a broader pipeline of diverse product candidates. - Collaborate strategically with leading organisations to access enabling technology and expertise in order to expand the application of our novel Bicycle modality to indications beyond oncology.
-We are collaborating with leading biopharmaceutical companies and organisations to apply our novel Bicycle modality to other disease areas, including, immune-oncology, or I-O, anti-infective, cardiovascular, ophthalmology, dementia, central nervous system, neuromuscular and respiratory indications.
+We can incorporate a wide range of small molecule scaffolds into Bicycle molecules to increase diversity and confer differentiated physicochemical and structural properties.
+We have used our powerful Bicycle screening platform to identify our current pipeline of BTC, BRC and Bicycle TICA molecules, and we intend to use it to develop a broader pipeline of diverse product candidates. - Collaborate strategically with leading organisations to access enabling technology and expertise in order to expand the application of our novel Bicycle modality to indications beyond oncology.
+We are collaborating with leading biopharmaceutical companies and organisations to apply our novel Bicycle modality to other disease areas.
 We may opportunistically enter into additional collaborations in the future to apply our technology to areas of unmet medical need. - Maximise the commercial potential of our product candidates, if approved, by either establishing our own sales and marketing infrastructure or doing so through collaborations with others.
 Subject to receiving marketing approval, we intend to pursue the commercialisation of our product candidates either by building internal sales and marketing capabilities or doing so through opportunistic collaborations with others.